-In 2012, daily catches of coho and steelhead smolts at the off-channel weirs at the beginning and end of the trapping period were very low compared to catches during the peak of the migration (Figures 5.3 and 5.4).
+In 2013, daily catches of coho and steelhead smolts at the off-channel weirs at the beginning and end of the trapping period were very low compared to catches during the peak of the migration (Figures 5.3 and 5.4).
 Therefore, we assumed that population closure was largely met, and that captures at the weirs accurately represented total smolt output.
 Observed mortality was < 1% for all target species at the off-channel weirs.
 No incidents of weir failure or fish leakage were apparent at the Grant's Tomb, Or Creek, or Overland Channel sites.

-An aggregate total of 6,258 coho were captured at the downstream weirs as they outmigrated from the Overland, Or Creek, and Grant's Tomb off-channel sites (Table 5.2).
-At Archery Pond, a total of 191 coho pre-smolts were marked during the 2-day marking phase of the experiment.
-Five days later 61 marked pre-smolts were recaptured during the single mark-recapture event, along with 126 unmarked fish.
-The resulting population estimate was 392 pre-smolts with a 95% confidence interval of $\pm$ 64 pre-smolts (Table 5.2).
-Total steelhead smolt production for the Overland, Or Creek, and Grant's Tomb off-channel sites was 46 smolts (Table 5.2).
+An aggregate total of 3,922 coho were captured at the downstream weirs as they outmigrated from the Overland, Or Creek, and Grant's Tomb off-channel sites (Table 5.2).
+At Archery Pond, a total of 6 coho pre-smolts were marked and a total of 19 captured during a $2^{nd}$ day of marking.
+A credible population estimate was not possible with this low number of marked individuals so recapture trapping did not occur.
+Given that the 2013 trapping effort was approximately 50% higher in 2013 than the previous two years yet only 19 were captured in 2013 versus 171 and 191 in each of the previous two years suggests a very low population size.
+Total steelhead smolt production for the Overland, Or Creek, and Grant's Tomb off-channel sites was 74 smolts (Table 5.2).
 Too few steelhead were captured to generate a population estimate for Archery Pond.
-Mean weighted density of coho smolts in the off-channel sites was 29.6 smolts/100 m, while steelhead smolt density was 0.2 smolts/100 m (Table 5.2).
+Mean weighted density of coho smolts in the off-channel sites was 17 smolts/100 m while steelhead smolt density was 0.3 smolts/100 m (Table 5.2).

-Figure 5.2 Mean daily flows in Coquitlam River at Port Coquitlam during the smolt trapping period in 2012.
+Figure 5.2 Mean daily flows in Coquitlam River at Port Coquitlam during the smolt trapping period in 2013.
 (Water Survey of Canada, stn.
 08MH141).
+Approximate start times of chum fry and steelhead and coho smolt migration based on captures at all trapping locations during 2013.